Kaioru/Edelstein.lua/README.md

 ### Prerequisites
 * `Edelstein.lua` uses npm and gulp.js to flatten and minify scripts
-* Install node, npm and, gulp.js
+* Install node and gulp.js
+* Run `npm install` to install dependencies

 ### Publishing
 * Use the `gulp` command to clean and publish scripts into the `dist` directory